mw-qggp/SV_barley/README.md

 ### workflow_simulations:

 Workflow to evaluate the different SV callers based on simulated SV as well as simulated short reads based on the first chromosome of the barley Morex reference sequence v2.

+The workflows correspond to the manuscript: Structural variants in the barley gene pool: precision and sensitivity to detect them using short-read sequencing and their association with gene expression and phenotypic variation (2022).
+Weisweiler, M., C. Arlt, P.-Y. Wu, D. Van Inghelandt, T. Hartwig, B. Stich.
+Not published yet